d| h| m| s

 Form W-2 is due to employees and the IRS by January 31 for the preceding calendar year.

-Businesses that engage independent contractors must complete and distribute Form 1099-NEC.
+Businesses that engage independent contractors or other self-employed workers must complete and distribute Form 1099-NEC.

-When Should You Receive Your W-2 Form from Your Employer?
+When Should Employees Receive W-2 Form from Their Employer?

 The IRS requires employers to send W-2 forms to employees by January 31 each year.
-This allows employees to have time to prepare and file their taxes by the April 15 tax filing deadline.
+This allows employees to have time to prepare and file their state and federal tax (Form 1040) return by the April 15 tax filing deadline.

 When Do Businesses Have to Send W-2s to the IRS and SSA?